 The list of activities that an executor can undertake without previous court authorization include retaining or receiving assets, insuring assets, paying assessments, performing contracts on behalf of the deceased, satisfying any written charitable pledges, allocating expenses to income, holding securities, settling claims, settling with debtors, selling or exercising stock options, paying expenses and taxes, borrowing to protect the estate, abandoning valueless personal property, depositing funds in financial institutions, prosecuting or defending claims, voting on stocks, entering leases that are a maximum of one year long, limiting liability, incorporating a business or continuing and unincorporated business.

-Each of these responsibilities and rights is guided by an Alabama executor duties fiduciary duty.
+When performing any of their responsibilities, a personal representative must do so in a manner that is consistent with their being a fiduciary.
 The personal representative has a fiduciary obligation to the estate and to the beneficiaries of the case.
 In the event that a decision is made that did not require prior court authorization but directly goes against this fiduciary duty, the personal representative could be held liable for breach of fiduciary duty.
 All decisions made on behalf of the personal representative need to be in the best interests of the parties involved.

 Typical Actions Under Probate Administration

 The executor steps in to close out the affairs of the deceased and handle probate administration.
 Alabama probate has to remain open for at least six months for creditors to submit claims.
 This means that no estate can be closed in less than six months.
 It is usually an 8 to 10 month time frame for an executor to close out simple estates.
 The administrator needs to gather all of the different assets and debts associated with the estate to be able to properly take care of them and ensure that any remaining assets after the payment of taxes and expenses are distributed to heirs.